 If you make a mistake in naming beneficiaries for your life insurance policy, the people you love will end up being hurt.
 Insure.com provided a list of the 10 life insurance beneficiary mistakes to avoid.
 We elaborate on how they’ll affect you and how to fix them.

 1. Naming minor children

 If proceeds of your life insurance are directed to your minor child (instead of to a trust for his/her benefit), a Judge will decide who controls the proceeds and when your child receives them.
 And your child could get access to all of that money at 18!
 That’s bad news.
 And unnecessary.
-The Law Office of Keoni Souza can counsel you on the best way to leave life insurance proceeds to minor children.
+We can counsel you on the best way to leave life insurance proceeds to minor children.

 2. Naming a person with special needs

-By naming a child with special needs or other person eligible for government benefits as a beneficiary, you could unwittingly disqualify them from receiving those benefits.
+By naming a child with special needs or another person eligible for government benefits as a beneficiary, you could unwittingly disqualify them from receiving those benefits.
 Instead, you could name a special needs trust.
-The Law Office of Keoni Souza can help you with that.
+We can help you with that.

 3. Not considering joint property and/or spousal rights